csinva/imodels/readme.md

 # Interpretability demos + implementations

 Demos of how to use various interpretability techniques (accompanying slides [here](https://docs.google.com/presentation/d/1RIdbV279r20marRrN0b1bu2z9STkrivsMDa_Dauk8kE/present)) and code for implementations of interpretable machine learning models.
+Code is optimized for readability.

 ### Implementations of interpretable models
 Provides scikit-learn style wrappers/implementations of different interpretable models (see readmes in individual folders within [imodels](imodels) for details)